- > Update iOS

 Here's a tip: if you take a lot of screenshots on your iPhone, find the screenshots album and delete them there.
 You could also delete the Burst photos you take - where you end up with 14 pictures because you kept the shutter button pressed too long.

-Since iOS 10.2.1 Apple has been slowing down older iPhones that have ageing batteries in order to elongate their lifespan.
-Older batteries, cold weather and low charge can shut your phone down without warning, and so the performance of older models is automatically reduced to prevent this.
+Back in iOS 10.2.1 (which arrived in January 2017) Apple started slowing down older iPhones that have ageing batteries in order to elongate their lifespan.
+Older batteries, cold weather and low charge can shut your phone down without warning, and so the performance of older models was automatically reduced to prevent this.

-Find out how to check if you need to replace your iPhone battery because it's slowing down your handset.
+We have a separate article that shows you how to find out if you need to replace your iPhone battery because it's slowing down your handset.
 Also learn how Apple has greatly reduced the price of a replacement battery and how you can get a new one.

 It's even cheaper if you buy a new battery from eBay, but it's a tricky procedure, and Apple warns against these non-official batteries.